History of Sri Lanka (1948–present): Socialist experiment (1956–1977)

-The leftist Sinhalese Janatha Vimukthi Peramuna drew worldwide attention when it launched an insurrection against the Bandaranayake government in April 1971.
-Although the insurgents were young, poorly armed, and inadequately trained, they succeeded in seizing and holding major areas in Southern and Central provinces before they were defeated by the security forces.
+The Marxist–Leninist Sinhalese nationalist Janatha Vimukthi Peramuna drew worldwide attention when it launched an insurrection against the government of Sirimavo Bandaranaike in April 1971.
+Although the insurgents were young, poorly armed, and inadequately trained, they succeeded in seizing and holding major areas in the Southern and Central Provinces before they were defeated by the security forces.
 Their attempt to seize power created a major crisis for the government and forced a fundamental reassessment of the nation's security needs.

 The movement was started in the late 1960s by Rohana Wijeweera, the son of a businessman from the seaport of Tangalla, Hambantota District.
 An excellent student, Wijeweera had been forced to give up his studies for financial reasons.
 Through friends of his father, a member of the Ceylon Communist Party, Wijeweera successfully applied for a scholarship in the Soviet Union, and in 1960 at the age of seventeen, he went to Moscow to study medicine at Patrice Lumumba University.

 While in Moscow, he studied Marxist ideology but, because of his openly expressed sympathies for Maoist revolutionary theory, he was denied a visa to return to the Soviet Union after a brief trip home in 1964.
 Over the next several years, he participated in the pro-Beijing branch of the Ceylon Communist Party, but he was increasingly at odds with party leaders and impatient with its lack of revolutionary purpose.
 His success in working with youth groups and his popularity as a public speaker led him to organize his own movement in 1967.
 Initially identified simply as the New Left, this group drew on students and unemployed youths from rural areas, most of them in the sixteen-to-twenty-five-age-group.
 Many of these new recruits were members of minority so-called 'lower' castes (Karava and Durava) who felt that their economic interests had been neglected by the nation's leftist coalitions.
 The standard program of indoctrination, the so-called Five Lectures, included discussions of Indian imperialism, the growing economic crisis, the failure of the island's communist and socialist parties, and the need for a sudden, violent seizure of power.